jadecobra/python_tdd_exercises/source/exceptions/AssertionError/AssertionError_w_none.rst

   .. code-block:: python

-    AssertionError: 'a string' is not None
+    AssertionError: '' is not None

 * I change the call from :ref:`assertIsNone<another way to test if something is None>` to :ref:`assertIsNotNone<another way to test if something is NOT None>`